 Extemp Debate conveyed to me the importance of being well read and open minded about a wide variety of topics.
-The event also helped me work on my word economy and efficiency when discussing important points in every day conversation.
-Finally, the compressed format and scope of the topics also gave me an opportunity to engage in really enjoyable debate on topics that I would never have been able to without it."
+The event also helped when discussing important points in every day engage in really enjoyable debate on topics that I would never have been able to without it."